 There are a variety of treatment programs to consider when you get to a point of wanting to get sober.
 The two main categories for treatment are inpatient and outpatient programs.

-Inpatient treatment programs can include a detoxification program and inpatient rehab programs.
+Inpatient treatment programs can include detoxification programs and inpatient rehab programs.
 Detox programs will give you medical supervision around the clock.
 Inpatient rehab programs can vary in length from 30 to 90 days.
 These programs include group therapy, individual therapy, addiction education, alternative therapies, and medication management.

 Outpatient treatment programs include partial hospitalization programs, intensive outpatient programs, outpatient treatment programs, and family therapy programs.
-Each of these programs have differences in the amount of therapy required, and the material discussed.
+Each of these programs has differences in the amount of therapy required, and the material discussed.